Dueling rallies present reform solutions at the Capitol - NewsBreak

 Dueling rallies present reform solutions at the Capitol

-ALBANY, N.Y. ( WTEN) — Both Advocates and opponents of bail reform voicing their opinions on Tuesday.
+ALBANY, N.Y. ( WTEN) — Both Advocates and opponents of bail reform voicing their opinions.
 Those opposing the legislation say it’s time to repeal the bill, but members of the Community Not Cages Campaign are pushing for additional sentencing reform.

 Madeline Brame agrees.
 Her son was stabbed to death in Harlem in 2018.
 Hasson Correa was a US Army veteran who served in Afghanistan in 2011, he was 35 when he was killed.
 Correa’s mother said there were four people involved in his murder, and one has been let out of jail because of reduced bail.

-She’s demanding changes, “And put up some proposals, put up some new legislation to include murder and attempted murder as being excluded from any provisions in that law,” said Brame.Empire State Weekly: Budgeting for bail reform
+She’s demanding changes, “And put up some proposals, put up some new legislation to include murder and attempted murder as being excluded from any provisions in that law,” said Brame.Son of renowned artist charged in Jan.
+6 Capitol riot

 Assemblymember Minority Leader Will Barclay says bail reform lacks justice, common sense and prevents New York from having a better future.

 “We have a carousel, a revolving door of criminals going in and out of jail.
 We have repeat offenders being let back out on our streets.
 And imagine, we took the authority away from judges to be able to put dangerous people behind bars.
-Why are we doing that?” said Barclay.New York bail reform battle represents national crime
+Why are we doing that?” said Barclay.Foreclosures surge 181% to highest levels since March 2020

 “All of these mechanisms are ways to reduce the population of our prison population in New York State and to reduce New York State’s reliance and knee jerk response to sending people into prison,” said Mayfield.